dart-lang/site-www/src/codelabs/null-safety.md

 ## The null assertion operator (!)

-If you believe that an expression with a nullable type doesn't equal `null`, you can use a [null assertion operator](/null-safety/understanding-null-safety#null-assertion-operator) (`!`) to make Dart treat it as non-nullable.
+If you're sure an expression with a nullable type doesn't equal `null`, you can use the [null assertion operator](/null-safety/understanding-null-safety#null-assertion-operator) (`!`) to make Dart treat it as non-nullable.
-By adding `!` after the type in the expression, you assert two conditions to Dart about the expression:
+By adding `!` after the expression, you assert two conditions to Dart about the expression:

 1. Its value doesn't equal `null`
 2. Dart can assign the value to a non-nullable variable

 {{site.alert.warn}}
-  If expression does equal `null`, **Dart throws an exception at run-time**.
+  If the expression does equal `null`, **Dart throws an exception at run-time**.
   This makes the `!` operator _unsafe_.
-  Don't use it unless you have no doubt expression cannot equal `null`.
+  Don't use it unless you have no doubt the expression can't equal `null`.
 {{site.alert.end}}

 ### Exercise: Null assertion